StewartLynch/CTPicker_SwiftUI/README.md

 To add items, you first need to create a function that will get executed when the picker closes.
 This function accepts one parameter, a string that will be the item added.

-**Note:** Since the array being passed to the CTPickerView is bound, it will be updated, but you may wish to capture that value and update your back end data store in a way that requires the actual entry.
+**Note:** Since the array being passed to the CTPickerView is bound to CTPickerView, it will be updated, but you may wish to capture that value and update your back end data store in a way that requires this entry.
 You may, or may not need this data, but the update function requires it.
 It of course, can be ignored.

+In any case, the function will allow you to persist data between sessions.

 Create a function like this: